h4x3rotab/dstack-erc8004-poc/README.md

-# EIP 8004 TEERegistry Integration Showcase
+# ERC-8004 TEERegistry

-This repository demonstrates a complete implementation of **EIP 8004: TEE Key Registry**, featuring a working end-to-end integration with Intel TDX attestations via Dstack.
+This repository demonstrates an implementation of **ERC-8004: TEE Key Registry**.

-## Overview

 EIP 8004 enables agents running in TEEs to register their keys onchain after proving they were generated in a secure environment.
 This eliminates the need for frequent onchain transactions.
 Once a key is verified and registered, anyone trusting the TEE vendor and OS image can use the public key for encryption or signature verification.